 Top with another cup of sauce, 1/2 cup of mozzarella, and a sprinkle of Parmesan.
 Repeat these layers, finishing with a generous blanket of the remaining cheeses and a scattering of torn fresh basil leaves.

-Bake in a preheated 375°F oven for 25-30 minutes until the cheese is bubbly and bronzed in spots.
-Let it rest for at least 10 minutes before serving—though convincing hungry kids to wait might be the hardest part of this recipe.
+Bake this easy weeknight eggplant parmesan in a preheated 375°F oven for 25-30 minutes until the cheese is bubbly and bronzed in spots.

-The resting period allows the layers to settle and flavors to meld, transforming separate components into the cohesive comfort food that makes Wisconsin winter evenings bearable.
+Let it rest for at least 10 minutes before serving for the flavors to meld and the layers to settle, transforming the separate components into the cohesive comfort food that makes Wisconsin winter evenings bearable.

 AI Recipe Tools